International airports in Israel. Israel airports for international flights

 • Masada.

-Are there airports in the Dead Sea?
+Are there airports at the Dead Sea?

-List of terminals with description
+List of airports with descriptions

 Ben Gurion